Heavy Material – What are they?

-If you need to place heavy materials such as concrete, soil, clay, rocks, rubble, bricks, sand, asphalt, ceramic & roofing tiles or other solid heavy materials etc. into a bin the weight is calculated to account for ‘air space’ within the bin.
-The loading guideline does not allow for hand loading, stacking of bricks, pavers, concrete etc. or compacting soils, dirt etc. as this would increase the weight within the bin.
-To explain this a little more, we often say ‘loosely filled’ or ‘as it drops into the bin’!
+Suppose you need to place heavy materials such as concrete, soil, clay, rocks, rubble, bricks, sand, asphalt, ceramic & roofing tiles or other solid heavy materials etc., into a bin.
+In that case, the weight is calculated to account for ‘air space’ within the bin.
+The loading guideline does not allow for hand loading, stacking of bricks, pavers, concrete, or compacting soils, dirt, etc., as this would increase the weight within the bin.
+To explain this more, we often say ‘loosely filled’ or ‘as it drops into the bin’!

 - The general guide for heavy materials is ‘1 tonne per cubic metre’ unless additional limits apply.

 In addition to this, please note!

-More information is available on the ‘Guidelines‘ page or if your unsure please phone us on (07) 3821 3200 and we would be happy to discuss & offer advice on the best solution for your situation.
-Alternatively you can contact us by email or complete a ‘General Enquiry’ through our online booking forms by selecting the ‘General Enquiry‘ tab.
+More information is available on the ‘Guidelines‘ page, or if you are unsure, please phone us on (07) 3821 3200; we would be happy to discuss & offer advice on the best solution for your situation.
+Alternatively, you can contact us by email or complete a ‘General Enquiry’ through our online booking forms by selecting the ‘General Enquiry’ tab.
 We’ll respond as soon as practical once we receive your enquiry.